 Fractional odds: These are a popular way of expressing odds in Britain.
 The stake is not included in the return.
 For example, 2/1 is equal to 3 decimal, as it only expresses the winning part of the bet.

-Half Time/Full Time, sometimes called Double Result: This is where you bet on what the results at half time and full time are.
+Half Time/Full Time, sometimes called Double Result: This is where you bet on what the results at a half time and full time are.

-Handicap: A system used by bookmakers to make a one sided event become a more attractive betting proposition to the punter.
-For example, the weaker team may start with a one goal advantage.
+Handicap: A system used by bookmakers to make a one-sided event become a more attractive betting proposition to the punter.
+For example, the weaker team may start with a one-goal advantage.
 Known as the Spread in US sports.
 For fractional handicaps (0.5, 1.5 etc.), there is no possibility of a draw.
 If the margin of victory is same as the quoted handicap, all bets on the selected team will lose.

 In-play betting: Refers to live match betting in which it is possible to bet on the outcome or elements of a match while it is still live.

 Line: The current odds or point spread on a particular event

 Longshot: A team unlikely to win.

 Match Betting: The most popular and common fixed odds betting market is match betting.
 In standard match bets between two teams, winning odds are available for both, and the wager will either win or lose depending on the outcome of the event.
 Since a significant proportion of games end without any winner, the "draw" is offered as a betting option.
 Football fixed odds match betting is sometimes known as 1X2 betting.
 On fixed odd coupons, a "1" denotes the home team, with the away team represented by a "2" and the draw by an X.